 Student loan debts are a nationwide scourge, affecting around 73% of students in the country.
 It’s not just how common they are that’s bothersome; it’s how expensive they are.
-Recent studies show that most graduating students from colleges leave with debts upwards of $40,000.
+A big percentage of graduating students have debts of up to $100k in student loans.

 That’s a lot for anyone, talk less of someone who has just finished school.
 You have a lot of dreams to prepare and save for.
 Things like mortgages, marriage, and child-raising require a good amount of planning and saving to be carried out effectively.
 Saving on your student loan is an excellent way to free up cash for yourself.

 But then, how do you really save on your student loans?